DewieDecimal/Predict-Air-Passenger-with-SARIMA/README.md

 This project focuses on utilizing the SARIMA (Seasonal AutoRegressive Integrated Moving Average) package to predict the number of air passengers.
 The analysis is conducted on the "Air Passenger Data for Time Series Analysis" dataset from Kaggle.
 The data is a list of passenger data from the year 1949 to 1960.
 The primary aim is to develop a predictive model that effectively captures air passenger data's underlying patterns, trends, and seasonality.

 ## Problem Statement
 Air passenger traffic is a critical factor in the aviation industry, impacting various aspects such as flight scheduling, resource allocation, and revenue forecasting.
 Accurate prediction of air passenger numbers is essential for airlines, airports, and related stakeholders to make informed decisions.
-By developing a robust prediction model, we aim to address the challenge of anticipating future passenger demand, allowing for better planning and resource utilization.
+By developing a robust prediction model, I am aiming to address the challenge of anticipating future passenger demand, allowing for better planning and resource utilization.

 ## Why it Matters
 Efficiently predicting air passenger numbers can yield several benefits, including:
 1. Optimized Resource Allocation: Airlines and airports can adjust their operations, staffing, and logistics based on predicted passenger numbers, avoiding overstaffing or insufficient resources.
 2. Enhanced Customer Experience: Accurate predictions enable airlines to provide better services, such as timely flights, adequate seating, and sufficient in-flight amenities.
-3. Revenue Management: Accurate forecasts can lead to improved revenue management by optimizing ticket pricing and promotional strategies, as well as overselling seats to hedge the risks of cancellations and no-shows.
+3. Revenue Management: Accurate forecasts can lead to improved revenue management by optimizing ticket pricing and promotional strategies, as Ill as overselling seats to hedge the risks of cancellations and no-shows.
 4. Infrastructure Planning: Airports can plan expansions, renovations, and infrastructure improvements based on projected passenger growth.